-ease use the list below to determine the items that every applicant must bring to the immigrant visa interview. y documents that are not in English must be accompanied by a certified English translation: A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).
+Please use the list below to determine the items that every applicant must bring to the immigrant visa interview.
+Any documents that are not in English must be accompanied by a certified English translation: A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).
 Unexpired passport valid for six (6) months beyond your intended date of entry to the United States and a photocopy of the biographic page (where your name and photo are located).
 Please also bring any previous travel documents with expired and/or current U.S. visas.
 We cannot accept passports or travel documents only stating the applicant's birth year or an incomplete date of birth.
-Applicants must obtain a new document reflecting the complete year, month, and day of birth prior to visa issuance.
-Identity cards for Hong Kong, Macao and/or your place of residence and photocopies of each card Two (2) color passport-size photographs of each person applying for a visa (5 cm x 5 cm, or 2 inch x 2 inch).
-Please review our online photo requirements .
-Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv .
+Applicants must obtain a new document reflecting the complete year, month, and day of birth prior to visa issuance. ☐ Identity cards for Hong Kong, Macao and/or your place of residence and photocopies of each card Two (2) color passport-size photographs of each person applying for a visa (5 cm x 5 cm, or 2 inch x 2 inch).
+Please review our online photo requirements.
+Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv.
 Medical examination results in a sealed envelope (if the physician gives you these results).
-Your original birth certificate , English translation, and a photocopy.
+Your original birth certificate, English translation, and a photocopy.
 Birth certificates must be issued by a government office from the country of birth.
 Applicants who were born in mainland China must obtain their birth certificates from the Chinese Notary Public Office.
 If you are unable to obtain your birth certificate, you should present written evidence from the issuing government authority that the certificate does not exist or is unobtainable (such as a Certificate of No Birth Record for applicants born in Hong Kong) AND secondary evidence such as a Certificate of Registered Particulars from the Hong Kong Immigration Department in lieu of the birth certificate.
 If you are adopted: Adoption papers or custody documents, English translation, and a photocopy.
-If you are married: Your original marriage certificate, English translation, and a photocopy. ľ If you and/or your petitioner were previously married: The original divorce certificate(s) or spouse's death certificate(s) for all previous marriages from you and your petitioner, English translation, and a photocopy of each document If you are older than 16 years of age: Police certificates are required from your country of current residence and countries of previous residence.
+If you are married: Your original marriage certificate, English translation, and a photocopy.
+If you and/or your petitioner were previously married: The original divorce certificate(s) or spouse's death certificate(s) for all previous marriages from you and your petitioner, English translation, and a photocopy of each document If you are older than 16 years of age: Police certificates are required from your country of current residence and countries of previous residence.
 Hong Kong police certificates will be sent directly to the consulate.
-You must apply for a police certificate as soon as possible because the approximate processing time for the police certificates is about four weeks.
-If certificates from other countries are required, bring the original police certificate to the interview.
-If the three items below are all true, you must obtain a more recent police certificate to the interview than what was previously submitted to NVC: You are older than 16 years; You obtained a police certificate more than two years ago; and You still live in the country that issued the police certificate.
+You must apply for a police certificate at least six (6) weeks before your visa interview.
+If certificates from other countries are required, bring the certificate to the interview than what was previously submitted to NVC:

+- 1. You are older than 16 years; - 2.
+You obtained a police certificate more than two years ago; and - 3.
+You still live in the country that issued the police certificate.